 - A. When an SRNA has sufficient reason to believe she is pregnant, she should notify the Program Director of the UPMC Hamot School of Anesthesia/Gannon University. - B. Approval to continue the program during pregnancy must be requested. - C. Written notification from the SRNA's physician must accompany the request to continue the program of study.
 The physician's statement must document the estimated due date and all restrictions and/or limitations for the SRNA during the pregnancy.
 The SRNA's ability to continue didactic and clinical education must also be indicated in the physician's statement (See attached sample pregnancy plan). - D. Pregnant students must review the NRC Regulatory Guide titled "Instruction Concerning Prenatal Radiation Exposure." - 1.
 The Nuclear Regulatory Commission states that the maximum allowable mrem dose to a pregnant individual during the 9 months of pregnancy is 500 mrem.
 The Radiation Safety Committee at UPMC Hamot has adopted a 40 mrem/ month maximum allowable dose.
 The Radiation Safety Technologist will monitor monthly film badge reports to determine the pregnant SRNA's radiation exposure. - 2.
 In the event a reading occurs which exceeds 40mrem/month, the following points will be reviewed to assess probable cause of the higher reading. - a.
 Film badge worn improperly. - b.
 Badge placed in an area of radiation (i.e. left on a counter in the sun). - c.
 Care of a patient after a therapeutic dose of radioactivity was given. - d.
 Film badge lost. - 3.
 The pregnant student registered nurse anesthetist should discuss ways to reduce radiation exposure with the Radiation Safety Technologist. - a.
 Eliminate or limit participation in cases involving fluoroscopy and portable x-ray. - b.
 Increase distance from radiation source. - c.
 Notify the x-ray technologist you are pregnant before an exposure. - d.
 If possible, have another person care for the patient who has received a therapeutic dose of radioactivity. - e.
-Radiation Safety Technologist: extension 3699
+Radiation Safety Technologist: 814-877-3699 option.
+Student name: Estimated Due Date: May the student continue participation in the didactic component of the program until her estimated date of confinement? [] No [] Yes May the student continue participation in the clinical component of the program until her mated date of confinement? [] No [] Yes If "No," to either of the above questions, when should the SRNA be placed on leave?
+If "No," when may the SRNA return to the UPMC Hamot anesthesia program?
+Please list any restrictions for this SRNA during her pregnancy.
+Physician's signature: \\\\\ Date: \\\\\

-Approved by Donald Larmon, DNP, CRNA, Director Effective Date: January 2020
+Approved by Donald Larmon, DNP, CRNA, Director Effective Date: January 2024